abhisheksharma026/proxy-guided-clustering/README.md

-# proxy-guided-clustering
+# The Density Awakens: GBR-Enhanced Clustering

 Proxy-Guided Clustering: Enhancing K-Means with Learned Density-Aware Augmentations

-# Proxy-Guided Clustering using Gradient Boosted Trees

 A novel density-aware clustering pipeline that uses a learned **proxy signal** to enhance the quality of KMeans segmentation.
 This approach combines **localized LOF**, **Gradient Boosted Regression**, and **feature-space augmentation** to improve cluster coherence and separation — especially in high-dimensional, mixed or noisy datasets.